NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 ```
 cause the following error: `PosDefException: matrix is not positive definite; Cholesky factorization failed.` What is a reason of the error and how to resolve it?

 A1. *Answer*: Creating a Bessel Potential reproducing kernel object with omitted scaling parameter `ε` means that this parameter will be estimated during interpolating procedure execution.
-It might happen that estimated value of the `ε` is too small and corresponding  Gram matrix of the system of linear equations which defines the normal spline coefficients is very ill-conditioned and it lost its positive definiteness property because of floating-point rounding errors.
+It might happen that estimated value of the `ε` is too small and corresponding  Gram matrix of the system of linear equations which defines the normal spline coefficients is a very ill-conditioned one and it lost its positive definiteness property because of floating-point rounding errors.

 There are two ways to fix it.